simonmichael/hledger/site/index.md

 <!-- </div> -->

 <div class="indent0">
-### focussed on serving the user
+### focussed on serving users

 hledger strives to be usable, practical and to provide real-world value.
+Intuitive features, bug-free operation and complete, accurate documentation are top goals.
-Currently it is particularly suited to power users who appreciate the power of text files, revision control, scriptability and double entry accounting.
+Currently it is particularly suited to techies, ie users who appreciate the power of text files, revision control, scriptability and double entry accounting.

-I've been using it daily and improving it since 2007.
+I've been using hledger daily and improving it since 2007.
-I needed a tool like this badly, and I want to keep it growing and helping others gain financial clarity and control.
+I needed a tool like this badly, and I want to keep it growing and helping others to transform their financial lives.
 If you feel the same way, join us!

 </div>

 </div> <!-- end of large text -->